Student's t-test: Equal or unequal sample sizes, similar variances ( < < 2)

-is the pooled standard deviation of the two samples: it is defined in this way so that its square is an unbiased estimator of the common variance whether or not the population means are the same.
+is the pooled standard deviation of the two samples: it is defined in this way so that its square is an unbiased estimator of the common variance, whether or not the population means are the same.
 In these formulae, n_{i} − 1 is the number of degrees of freedom for each group, and the total sample size minus two (that is, n_{1} + n_{2} − 2) is the total number of degrees of freedom, which is used in significance testing.

+The minimum detectable effect (MDE) is: